cshields/satnogs-ansible/README.md

 ## Usage

-Assuming you have sudo access and `hosts.gpg` is decrypted:
+Assuming you have sudo access and `hosts.gpg` is decrypted, to run the whole thing:

 ```
-ansible-playbook main.yml
+ansible-playbook -v main.yml --extra-vars "db_tag=x.x net_tag=x.x"
 ```

 **Note:** Some sensitive files like `hosts` and `private.yml` are